Oussama-KIASSI/Data-science-best-practices/python.md

 10. **Perform Autonomous Code Quality Check before Deployment**.

 # Object-oriented Programming
-1. **Use Object-oriented Programming When Necessary**:
-    - Choose OOP over functional programming when strong typing, inheritance, or a stateful system is required.
+1. **Use Object-oriented Programming When Necessary** (strong typing, inheritance, or a stateful system is required.)

 2. **Conventions for Methods**:
     - Use `self` for instance methods' first argument.